Associate Professor of Neurosurgery and

 Brain tumor; cancer metabolism; epigenetic and genetic alterations; hypoxia; tumor progression

 Our research efforts are directed towards understanding the mechanisms underlying malignant progression, a seemingly inevitable process that results in therapeutic failure and patient death.
 Malignant progression requires genetic, epigenetic, and metabolic alterations that enable tumor cells to evolve and acquire aggressive malignant properties.
-My lab focuses on malignant progression of glioma, the most common and deadly form of human brain cancers, by conducting research in the following areas:
+My lab focuses on malignant progression of glioma, the most common and deadly form of human brain cancers.
+My research has an h-index of 37 with a total of >11,160 citations out of 60 publications according to Google Scholar, averaging >186 citations per publication.

 Previous studies from my lab and others have indicated a critical role for hypoxia (low oxygen tension) in malignant progression.
 We first demonstrated in cell culture models that the hypoxia-inducible factor 1α (HIF-1α), a master regulator of oxygen homeostasis, induces genetic alterations by inhibiting DNA repair.
 At the molecular level, we identified a novel mechanism that accounts for the hypoxic suppression of DNA repair via the Myc pathway.
 To demonstrate in vivo effects of HIF-1α on genetic alteration, we have adopted the RACS/TVA mouse model to test our hypothesis that HIF-1α overexpression drives glioma progression by inducing genetic alteration.